ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Digest value from signature sent in original request - the reply location might not have the ability to validate the signature of the request but the reply location must validate the signature's hash value is correct and copy this value back to the original requester bundled in its own signed package (since the requester knows the original value and must have the public peer file of the reply location to validate the reply's bundle).
 This allows the requester to validate the original request remained non-tampered throughout and ignore replies where tampering might have occurred.
   * Context - this identifier is combined with the remote peer's context to form the "requester" / "reply" context ID pairing for MLS
   * validated - if the location sending this reply knows about the public peer file of the location that issued the `peer-location-find` request and was able to successfully validate the signature on the `peer-location-find` request this is set to true.
-If true, the location that issued the `peer-identity-request` must not send the `peer-identify` request upon connection.
+If true, the location that issued the `peer-location-find` must not send the Peer Identify Request upon connection.
   * ICE username frag - the username fragment for ICE negotiation
   * ICE password - the password passphrase for ICE negotiation
   * final - true if the remote party should not expect any more ICE candidates at this time